ElaKadosh13/BrainComputer/README.md

 Navigate to http://127.0.0.1:8080.

-## Parser
+## Parsers
-Adding a parser - just add a file to the parsers directory, parser x should have a single parsing function 'parse_x' and a field - parse_x.field = 'x' also - add the parser name x to the config fields in the server, and to the listening queues topics (key) in the saver
+Adding a parser -
+1. Add a file to the parsers directory
+2. Parser x should have a single parsing function: 'parse_x'
+3. And a field - parse_x.field = 'x'
+4. Also - add the parser name x to the config fields in the server, and to the listening queues topics (key) in the saver